-Mississippi senator praises man with ‘public hanging’ remark
+Critics rebuke Mississippi senator’s ‘public hanging’ remark

 JACKSON, Miss.
 (AP) — A newly published video shows a white Republican U.S. senator in Mississippi praising someone by saying: “If he invited me to a public hanging, I’d be on the front row.”

-Sen. Cindy Hyde-Smith said Sunday that her Nov.
+Sen. Cindy Hyde-Smith, who faces a black Democratic challenger in a Nov.
+27 runoff, said Sunday that her Nov.
 2 remark was “exaggerated expression of regard” for someone who invited her to speak and “any attempt to turn this into a negative connotation is ridiculous.”

 Mississippi has a history of racially motivated lynchings of black people.
 The NAACP website says that between 1882 and 1968, there were 4,743 lynchings in the United States, and nearly 73 percent of the victims were black.
 It says Mississippi had 581 during that time, the highest number of any state.

-Hyde-Smith faces a black Democratic challenger, former congressman and former U.S. agriculture secretary Mike Espy, in a Nov.
-27 runoff.
+Hyde-Smith is challenged by former congressman and former U.S. agriculture secretary Mike Espy.

 Most Read Nation & World Stories